Coriander futures fall on subdued demand

-New Delhi, Apr 23 (PTI) Coriander prices fell by Rs 12 to Rs 7,280 per quintal in futures market Tuesday amid muted domestic and export demand.
+New Delhi, Apr 16 (PTI) Coriander prices fell 2.97 per cent to Rs 7,017 per quintal in futures market Tuesday as participants cut down positions amid muted domestic and export demand.
 Besides, rising arrivals from major producing belts and profit booking at higher levels weighed on the sentiment.
-At the National Commodity and Derivatives Exchange, coriander for delivery in July declined by Rs 12, or 0.16 per cent, to Rs 7,280 per quintal with an open interest of 60 lots.
-Similarly, coriander for June delivery was trading lower by Rs 10, or 0.14 per cent, to Rs 7,180 per quintal with an open interest of 8,060 lots.
+At the National Commodity and Derivatives Exchange, coriander for delivery in April declined by Rs 215, or 2.97 per cent, to Rs 7,017 per quintal with an open interest of 470 lots.
+Similarly, coriander for May delivery was trading lower by Rs 93, or 1.29 per cent, at Rs 7,130 per quintal with an open interest of 31,040 lots.
 Analysts attributed the fall in coriander futures to subdued demand in the physical market against adequate stock position on increased supplies from producing regions.
-PTI RUJ SHWSHW
+PTI SHW RVKRVK

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today